RavenousLegs

 8. Hike to Chehni Kothi in Jibhi Valley

-Jibhi valley is adjacent to Tirthan Valley.
-It is beautiful, but not more beautiful than Tirthan Valley (sorry, I’m biased).
-However, you can take a day trip to Jibhi Valley, spend some time taking a walk around the valley and spending sometime at one of the river-side cafes there.
-You can take a short hike to Chehni village which boasts of the tallest free-standing structure in the Western Himalayas.
-It is a 1500 year old towered castle built in traditional Himachali style.
+Jibhi Valley is just next to Tirthan Valley.
+It’s gorgeous, but not as beautiful as Tirthan Valley (sorry, I’m a bit biased).
+But hey, you can totally take a day trip to Jibhi Valley and explore the valley.
+You can stroll around, grab a bite at one of the river-side cafes, and maybe even take a short hike to Chehni village.
+It’s home to the tallest free-standing structure in the Western Himalayas, a 1500-year-old towered castle built in traditional Himachali style.

 Chehni Kothi in Jibhi Valley, Himachal Pradesh